vashukhanpara/javascript-project/README.md

-# javascript-project
+# Javascript-project
-all projects are for java script
+all projects are for java script which can fulfill basic requirement